 where the first derivative of $\cot\delta_\ell$ \wrt~$\sqrt{s}$ at $\sqrt{s} = M_0$ has been defined as $(-2 / \Gamma_0)$.\footnote{This relation can formally be derived from the radial solution of the non-relativistic Schr\"odinger equation for a spherically symmetric potential of finite range~\cite{Perl:1974}.} Inserting this into \cref{eq:pw_amp.param.elastic} then gives

-which is the non-relativistic form of the Breit-Wigner amplitude with constant width, denoted by the parameter~$\Gamma_0$ (full width at half maximum).\footnote{A Fourier transformation of a wave function decaying exponentially with a time constant~$2 / \Gamma_0$ leads to the same result as \cref{eq:bw.nonrel}.} Using
+which is the non-relativistic form of the Breit--Wigner amplitude with constant width, denoted by the parameter~$\Gamma_0$ (full width at half maximum).\footnote{A Fourier transformation of a wave function decaying exponentially with a time constant~$2 / \Gamma_0$ leads to the same result as \cref{eq:bw.nonrel}.} Using

 for $\sqrt{s} \simeq M_0$, \cref{eq:bw.nonrel} can be written as